 Ramon Novarro in the late '20s: Joan Crawford and two major hits

 Next in line is Across to Singapore (1928), an adventure melodrama about two English brothers – Novarro and Ernest Torrence – in love with the same woman, up-and-coming MGM contract player Joan Crawford.
 Whoever thought that relatively small, delicately featured Novarro and the huge, brutish-looking Torrence could play brothers must have been tripping, but at least it goes to show that the Mexican-born Novarro could play roles of just about any nationality during his years as a star, except, ironically, that of a Mexican.
 (During her Hollywood career, Novarro's cousin, Dolores del Rio, also played all sorts of ethnicities, from Pacific Islander to French-Canadian.)
-(See also: “Ramon Novarro and Ethnicity in Film.”)
+(See also: “'Whitewashing' in Hollywood Movies: Racism?.”)

 W.S.
 Van Dyke's simple but delightful – and quite subversive – The Pagan (1929) was one of Ramon Novarro's biggest box office hits, while Sidney Franklin's lighthearted musical Devil-May-Care (1929) has Novarro back in France, this time during Napoleon's rule.
 The actor's first talkie, Devil-May-Care was a major hit for MGM, proving that Novarro, an aspiring opera singer, had a future in both talking pictures and in musicals, at the time a highly popular genre.
 Now, much like the overwhelming majority of early talkies, Devil-May-Care feels pretty creaky today; yet it still offers quite a few enjoyable moments, in good part because of Novarro's boundless enthusiasm.
 (See also: “Ramon Novarro in The Pagan” and “Recent Dorothy Janis photo.”)